metamath/lamp-guide/docs/11/index.md

 > and press Enter (Return).
 > Click on the step label, change it to `syl`, and press Enter.

-However, this statement isn't always true; it's only true when *other* statements are true.
+However, this statement isn't always true; it's only necessarily true when some *other* statements are true.
 Those other statements are termed "hypotheses".
 Let's add some hypotheses.

 > In the Editor select the icon <img width="16" height="16" src="add.svg" alt="add"> (add new statement).